-- Explore the earlier onset of COPD in individuals who have never smoked. - Support the uptake and implementation of the Practice Incentives Program Quality Improvement (PIP QI) initiative for COPD. - Tailor culturally appropriate strategies for COPD risk assessment and the early detection of COPD in Aboriginal and Torres Strait Islander peoples. - Reach and effectively engage with Aboriginal and Torres Strait Islander peoples and non-English speaking communities regarding COPD.
+- Explore the earlier onset of COPD in individuals who have never smoked. - Support the uptake and implementation of the Practice Incentives Program Quality Improvement (PIP QI) initiative for COPD. - Tailored and culturally appropriate strategies for COPD risk assessment and the early detection of COPD in Aboriginal and Torres Strait Islander peoples. - Reaching and effectively engaging with Aboriginal and Torres Strait Islander peoples and non-English speaking communities regarding COPD.